 Workshops presented at your site are usually far more interactive and successful than webinars or online videos.
-These are the steps usually followed for an on site workshop.
+These are the general steps followed for an on-site workshop; the actual days and topics are determined by the needs of the client.

 Around 4-6 weeks in advance: Set the agenda, sign written proposal locking in date.
 Often several clients are considering a particular date.
 The first one who signs gets that date.